[HISTORY: Adopted by the Board of Supervisors of the Township of Pine 12-4-2017 by Ord. No. 382. Amendments noted where applicable.]

 - Any person, firm, corporation, individual, partnership, company, association, organization, society or group owning herein affected real property in the Township of Pine.

 - Each lot, parcel, building or portion thereof within the Township of Pine's Stormwater Management District, separately established by a property identification number (i.e., a lot and block number) issued through the Allegheny County Department of Real Estate.

 - Runoff water from all precipitation events, snowmelt and natural springs.

 - STORMWATER MANAGEMENT DISTRICT

-- A geographic area within the Township of Pine consisting of land (and including the previously subdivided lots or parcels within) identified and described in § 71-3 of this article.
+- A geographic area within the Township of Pine consisting of land (and including the previously subdivided lots or parcels within) identified and described in § 71-3 of this chapter.

 - STORMWATER MANAGEMENT FACILITIES